MaizeCobra/Rohan-Kumar-portfolio.github.io/README.md

 [**View Live Portfolio**](https://maizecobra.github.io/Rohan-Kumar-portfolio.github.io/)

-*(Note: Replace the above URL with your actual GitHub Pages link if it's different)*

 ## Description

 This is a single-page portfolio website built to demonstrate skills in front-end development, including HTML, CSS, and JavaScript.
 It features sections for Home, About Me, Projects, Skills, and Contact.
 The site incorporates responsive design principles and subtle animations.